 - Transferring and positioning seniors: help maintain functional activity; relieve pressure areas on the skin; reduce atrophy and stiffening of muscles; and promote proper breathing, digestion and elimination

 - Toileting and incontinence: sensitively help seniors maintain dignity as they manage with a loss of independence

-- Oral hygiene: prevent bad breath, tooth decay and gum disease, plus assist in prevention of other diseases
+- Oral hygiene: prevent bad breath, tooth decay and gum disease, plus assist in the prevention of other diseases

 - Feeding and special diet and meal preparation: make certain seniors get the proper nutrition to maintain good health and control medical conditions

 In-home care providers can offer specialized assistance as well.
 This includes care for hospice patients and their families, as well as individuals with Alzheimer’s disease and other dementia-related conditions.

 - Caregiver Resources